innolitics/hdat/README.md

 The save store, on the other hand, should keep all historical results, and should keep the full context of the results so that they can be visually compared.
 It should also not be kept inside the git repository.

-# Abstractions
+## Abstractions

-HDATT has the following abstractions:
+HDAT has the following abstractions:

 - A test *suite* runs tests against a particular algorithm
 - A test *case* is a particular "scenario" that a test suite runs